JardaniWorld/alx-higher_level_programming/0x00-python-hello_world/README.md

-This Python script executes to compile a Python script file
+This file executes to do the same thing as the Python bytecode